Abdirahman-ai/helloWorld/README.md

 The following **optional** features are implemented:

-* [ ] List anything else that you can get done to improve the app functionality!
+* [x] List anything else that you can get done to improve the app functionality!
+    * [x] Added a background picture and more text

 ## Video Walkthrough